petersid2022/skroutz-prosfores-scraper-go/README.md

 * Use a better HTML parsing library (GoQuery)

-Input is very much accepted.
+Input is very much appreciated.
 This is a ["Hello, World!"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program, so as you would expect there are a few* rough edges.
 Distribute, edit and make Pull Requests freely.

 Peter Sideris 2023